 - Restricting the distribution so that the trustee can only distribute money from the trust at the complete discretion of the trustee.

-Common Customization Options for Trusts
+Common Customization Options for Trusts for Children

 There are also many custom distribution provisions that you can add.
 Custom provisions might include distributions if the child graduates from college or giving money to a child who wants to buy a business or a house.
 Many of these ongoing provisions and custom provisions are often combined within a single trust.